EmoteBot/ec_client/README.rst

 	client = aioec.Client(token='your token here')
 	# if no token is provided, only anonymous endpoints will be available

+	# this step isn't necessary but makes sure that your token is correct
+	await client.login()

 	# in a coroutine...
 	emote = await client.emote('Think')
 	emote.name  # Think